lightning/bolts/ext-dynamic-commitments.md

       - Example: an objection to the `dust_limit` would be encoded as 0b00000001, an objection to `max_value_in_flight` would be encoded as 0b00000010, and an objection to both would be encoded as 0b00000011.
-  - if it has sent a `dyn_propose` in the current negotiation
-    - MUST forget its last sent `dyn_propose` parameters
   - MUST forget the parameters of the `dyn_propose` message to which the `dyn_reject` is responding.